 Now Dinah the daughter of Leah, whom she had borne to Jacob, went out to see the daughters of the land.
 And when Shechem the son of Hamor the Hivite, prince of the country, saw her, he took her and lay with her, and violated her.
 His soul was strongly attracted to Dinah the daughter of Jacob, and he loved the young woman and spoke kindly to the young woman.
 So Shechem spoke to his father Hamor, saying, “Get me this young woman as a wife.”

 a.
 Now Dinah the daughter of Leah: This chapter contains one of the most shameful incidents in Israel’s history.
+A terrible crime was committed against Dinah the daughter of Leah, but the response by her brothers was worse than the crime.
 When the Bible shows its leaders and heroes in such terrible, plain truth, we can know for sure that it is a book from God.
 Men don’t normally write about themselves and their ancestors like this.

 b.
-Went out to see the daughters of the land: Remember, Jacob brought his family to a place God didn’t really want them to be.
+Went out to see the daughters of the land: We remember that Jacob brought his family to a region in the Promised Land that God didn’t really want them to be in.
 It seems God directed him to return to Bethel (Genesis 31:13), and his time spent in the city of Shechem did much harm to his family.

 i.
 Jacob chose a place to live for all the wrong reasons.
-He wanted to be close to the city (Genesis 33:18), though the city was ungodly.
-God called him to Bethel.
-Jacob’s poor choice of a place to live left his family open to ungodly influence.
+He wanted to be close to the city (Genesis 33:18), though the city had a strong and ungodly influence.
+God called him to Bethel, and Jacob’s poor choice of a place to live left his family open to ungodly influence.

 i.
 “Unattached young women were considered fair game in cities of the time, in which promiscuity was not only common but, in fact, a part of the very religious system itself.”
 (Morris)